Zhanglab-IOZ/LILAP/README.md

 ## Usage
-Git clone all the codes, and run the following codes on the Linux server.
+* Git clone all the codes, and run the following codes on the Linux server.
 The necessary software for this research is detailed in the "requirements.txt" file.
+* Snakemake were prepared for genome assembly, evaluation, automatic polishing, structural variation detecting, etc.

 ## data for testing
 Test the assembly code using both ISO1-1 and ISO1-2 ccs reads with the provided instructions.